quasar-vortex/portfolio/ReadMe.md

-## Portfolio FrontEnd
+## 🖥 Frontend

+The frontend is built with **Next.js (App Router)** using **TypeScript** and **Tailwind CSS**, styled with **shadcn/ui** components (plus custom styling).

+Key features:

+- **React Query** for data fetching and caching
+- **React Hook Form** for form management
+- **Server Actions** (used only for the contact form)
+- API integration for all other data interactions
+- Prefetching and hydration for project/post listings and featured content

 ![Portfolio](./port.png)

+---

 ## 🧠 Portfolio Backend API

-This is the backend REST API for the Portfolio Platform.
-It manages users, projects, uploads, and authentication using Node.js, Express.js, Prisma, PostgreSQL, and AWS S3 (or equivalent).
+This backend REST API powers the Portfolio Platform, managing users, projects, uploads, posts, tags, and authentication.

-### 🧩 Tech Stack
+Built with:

 - Node.js + Express.js
 - TypeScript
 - PostgreSQL (via Prisma ORM)
-- JWT Authentication (access + refresh tokens)
+- JWT (access + refresh tokens)
 - Argon2 password hashing
-- AWS S3 or compatible object storage
+- AWS S3 / Linode object storage
-- Zod validation
+- Zod for validation
-- Multer for file uploads
+- Multer for uploads
 - Pino for structured logging

 ---